-Area Agency on Aging Health Plan of San Joaquin

-Behavioral Health and Recovery Services Kaiser Permanente

-Catholic Charities LGBTQ Collaborative

-Center for Human Services Livingston Health

-City of Ceres MoPride

-City of Hughson Parent Resource Center

-City of Riverbank Sierra Vista Child Family Services

-Community Health Insights Stanislaus County Children and Families

-Community Services Agency Commission

-CSU Stanislaus County Office of Education

-Economic Development and Workforce Alliance Stanislaus County Health Services Agency

-United Way

-El Concilio Sutter Health

-Golden Valley Health Centers Valley Children's Hospital

-Health Net West Modesto King Kennedy Center

-Data Subcommittee Agencies Represented:

-Focus on Prevention
+Area Agency on Aging Behavioral Health and Recovery Services Catholic Charities Center for Human Services City of Ceres City of Hughson City of Riverbank Community Health Insights Community Services Agency CSU Stanislaus Economic Development and Workforce Alliance El Concilio Focus on Prevention Golden Valley Health Centers Health Net

+Data Subcommittee Agencies Represented: Area Agency on Aging Behavioral Health and Recovery Services Focus on Prevention Health Plan of San Joaquin Kaiser Permanente LGBTQ Collaborative Livingston Health MoPride Parent Resource Center Sierra Vista Child Family Services Stanislaus County Children and Families Commission Stanislaus County Office of Education Stanislaus County Health Services Agency Sutter Health United Way Valley Children's Hospital West Modesto King Kennedy Center
-Area Agency on Aging Stanislaus County Health Services Agency

-Behavioral Health and Recovery Services Mountain Valley EMS Agency

-Focus on Prevention Stanislaus County Office of Education
+Stanislaus County Health Services Agency Mountain Valley EMS Agency Stanislaus County Office of Education

-MESSAGE FROM PUBLIC HEALTH DIRECTOR LORI WILLIAMS
+MESSAGE FROM PUBLIC HEALTH DIRECTOR HEATHER DUVALL

-Stanislaus County Health Services Agency is delighted to present the 2020 Community Health Improvement Plan (CHIP).
-The CHIP is the culmination of sixteen months of ongoing engagement, conversations, and discussions with community partners, key stakeholders, and community residents.
-It reflects the concerns of the community and this organization's commitment to solve them.
-The strategies within the CHIP are based on the results of the Community Health Assessment (CHA), a comprehensive profile of the health status of our community that overviews the issues and concerns impacting the community as identified by stakeholders within Stanislaus County.
+This Community Health Improvement Plan (CHIP) is an update to the 2020 CHIP.
+The 2020 CHIP was the culmination of sixteen months of ongoing engagement, conversations, and discussions with community partners, key stakeholders, and community residents.
+It reflected the concerns of the community and this coalition's commitment to solve them.
+However, not long after the 2020 CHIP was finalized, the COVID-19 pandemic changed the focus of our collective work and put a pause on the implementation of this CHIP.
+To ensure that any updates to strategies were consistent with the expressed priorities, community partners were convened in April 2022 to revisit and revise the CHIP.
+The strategies within the CHIP are based on the results of the Community Health Assessment (CHA), a comprehensive profile of the health status of our community that overviews the issues and concerns impacting the community as identified by stakeholders.
+Therefore, the key priorities and result indicators were not changed, but the implementation plan was revised around the same four focus areas identified in 2020.